England rule the world

 Birth of the talented but accident-prone wicketkeeper Bruce French.
 He began by being bitten by a dog in the West Indies, then during a practice session in Pakistan he was hit on the head by a ball thrown back by a spectator.
 As he walked across the hospital grounds to have his eyebrow stitched, he was knocked down by a car.
 When he woke up after the operation, he hit his head on an overhead light.
 In the circumstances, playing in 16 Tests for England was no mean feat.

-In the fifth and final Test of a blazing summer, Viv Richards completed his highest Test score, a murderous 291 at The Oval, which gave him a total of 829 runs in the series - which West Indies won 3-0.
+In the fifth and final Test of a blazing summer, Viv Richards completed his highest Test score, a murderous 291 at The Oval, finishing with 829 runs in the series - which West Indies won 3-0.
 King Viv eventually scored 1710 Test runs in 1976, a record that stood for 30 years, until Mohammad Yousuf compiled 1788 runs in 2006.

 The concluding day of one of the most dramatic Test matches of all time.
 Big-hitting Gilbert Jessop made only one century at this level, but it was a classic.
 Scored in only 75 minutes, it revived a second innings that was in tatters at 48 for 5 when he went in.
 England beat Australia thanks to Yorkshire allrounders George Hirst and Wilfred Rhodes, who made 15 for the last wicket.
 If they didn't utter their famous "We'll get 'em in singles" line, they should have.